- Eat Less

 Region:

-WA, SA
+SA

 - Mulloway are a large predatory fish found around surf beaches, coastal reefs and inlets and estuaries throughout subtropical and southern Australia

-- SA Lakes and Coorong Fishery and Marine Scalefish Fishery (111t in 2017)
+- SA Lakes and Coorong Fishery and Marine Scalefish Fishery (92t in 2020/21)

 Mulloway is a large predatory fish widely distributed throughout inshore coastal marine and estuarine sandy and reef environments; and is targeted by commercial and recreational fisheries around subtropical and southern Australia.
 The recreational catch in some states in Australia is a significant portion of the overall catch of mulloway, and can equal or exceed commercial landings.

 In SA, most mulloway are caught using gillnets in the Lakes and Coorong Fishery, which is highly dependent on the health of the Murray River.
 A recent welcome move by fishery managers has been to explicitly monitor and build these important environmental factors into managing the mulloway catch.
-This will require careful monitoring in future, as the effects of recent drought affecting the Murray river become more clear.